Nakama Binary for Linux #

 Download Nakama #

-Get the latest binary release of Nakama server for MacOS:
+Get the latest binary release of Nakama server:

 - Download a release from the Nakama GitHub repo releases page.